skaji/remote-pbcopy-iterm2/README.md

 # remote pbcopy for iTerm2

-`pbcopy` is a well-known macOS tool that copy data to the clipboard.
+`pbcopy` is a well-known macOS tool that copies data to the clipboard.
 It's very useful, but available only in your local machine, not in remote machines.

 Fortunately, with OSC52 escape sequence,